Selling a House As-Is in Texas

 “I do not recommend to anyone to get a pre-listing inspection because every inspection is going to be different,” says Martin.
 “So the buyers get their own inspection then it may be different from the pre-listing inspection, and buyers are going to interpret an inspection differently.”

-Price to reflect ‘as is’ condition
+Price to reflect as-is condition

-The median sale price for homes in Texas hit $325,000 in Q1 of 2022, an 18.6% increase over the year prior.
+The median sale price for homes in Texas hit $345,000 in the second quarter of 2024, a 0.6% increase over the year prior.

-Martin says that homes sold “as is” in the area typically sell for less than regular listings, although it does depend on each home.
+Martin says that homes sold as-is in the area typically sell for less than regular listings, although it does depend on each home.
 Some of the top factors that impact the value of an as-is listing in Texas include the state of the home, the home’s location, and whether features are modern or outdated.

-Our HVE combs public data including tax records and assessments and pulls recent sales records for other properties in your neighborhood.
+You can start with a free estimate from HomeLight’s Home Value Estimator (HVE).
+Our HVE combs public data, including tax records and assessments, and pulls recent sales records for other properties in your neighborhood.
 Using a short questionnaire, we also factor in specifics about your home such as the property type and described condition.
 Input your address, and we’ll provide you with a preliminary home value estimate in under two minutes.

 Do ever-so-light preparations